apocas/meshtastic-bot/README.md

 - **Dynamic Action Loading:** Simply drop a Python script into the `actions/` directory, and the bot will load it automatically.
 - **SQLite Database:** A simple database is used to persist data, such as keeping track of nodes seen on the network.
 - **Environment-based Configuration:** The bot uses a `.env` file to manage configuration, making it easy to set up without modifying the code.
+- **Automatic Reconnection:** The bot automatically detects connection failures and reconnects to maintain continuous operation.
+- **Comprehensive Logging:** Built-in logging system tracks all bot activities, errors, and action executions for debugging and monitoring.
+- **Multiple Connection Types:** Supports both serial (USB) and IP/TCP connections to Meshtastic devices.

 ## Getting Started